Originally

 So perhaps it isn’t that Angelique became a magnet for dogs in danger; she may actually be magnetized to them in some inexplicable way.
 After all, from a statistical standpoint, it’s not very likely that she would a) somehow randomly come across so many lost dogs in such a short period of time, and b) also be the only person the dogs seem to trust.

-As with the best dog stories, though, this isn’t about the owner; its about the dog.
+As with the best dog stories, though, this isn’t about the owner; it’s about the dog.

 “He was an amazing dog,” Angelique recalls.
 “I adopted him at 10 months from a kill shelter in Virginia.
 He was a stray.
 He instantly learned everything a dog needs to understand to live with humans, and he could connect with every creature he met.
 He melted against your hand, and was the most gentle beast.
 I had taught him to bring his bowl at dinnertime.
 He would sometimes gently rest his head on your lap and just hang with you.